The Slaves

 From this, as I later saw, camisks were made, a simple slave garment.
 When chained in a wagon, to the ankle bar, girls are commonly unclothed.
 When the tarnsmen struck, the girls had been freed from the wagons, to be driven into the thicket. … — Captive of Gor, page 64.

 The two wagons he bought were merchant wagons, with rain canvas.
 The back wheels were larger than the front wheels.
 Each was drawn by two bosk, large brown creatures with spreading, polished horns, hung with beads.
 Their hoofs were also polished and their long, shaggy coats groomed to a shine.
 One of the wagons had an ankle bar, and the other was fitted with the ankle bar from Targo's damaged wagon, which was the first wagon; my wagon was the second.
 Each wagon held nine girls.
 Targo had sold two girls.
 We were fitted with ankle rings joined by a short length of chain.
-One ankle ring is closed on the girl's ankle, the chain passed about the bar and then, on her other ankle, the second ankle ring is closed, securing her." — Captive of Gor, page 65.
+One ankle ring is closed on the girl's ankle, the chain passed about the bar and then, on her other ankle, the second ankle ring is closed, securing her." — Captive of Gor, page 65."I have a spare ankle ring," he said, and took Talena by the arm, thrusting her inside the wagon.
+In the wagon there were some twenty girls, dressed in the slave livery of Gor, perhaps ten on a side, chained to a metal bar which ran the length of the wagon.
+Talena would not like that.
+Before she disappeared, she called over her shoulder, saucily, "You're not rid of me as easily as this, Tarl of Bristol." — Tarnsman of Gor, page 123.

 A particular cruel form of tethering a slave girl.